 Travis McMillen

-Video ProducerTRAVIS McMILLEN is the video producer for the Futures Lab, located on the lower level of the Reynolds Journalism Institute.
-As video producer, McMillen directs and produces regular and occasional programming from RJI’s own production studio, including KBIA-FM’s Views of the News, Global Journalist and Radio Friends with Paul Pepper.
+Senior Media ProducerTRAVIS McMILLEN is the senior media producer at the Donald W. Reynolds Journalism Institute.
+In this role, McMillen directs and produces regular and occasional programming from RJI’s own production studio, including KBIA-FM’s Views of the News and The Daily Blend with AC.
 He is a Columbia native who started working at KOMU-TV, the University of Missouri’s NBC affiliate, at the age of 16.
-At 18 McMillen became the audio operator for Pepper and Friends, a community variety and talk show that aired on KOMU for 27 years.
-It was a position he held for almost 10 years.
-Aside from audio, McMillen’s duties on the show included field segment videographer and editor and, from 2001-2007, primary fill-in director.
-McMillen also directed KOMU’s daily two-hour morning newscast from 2001-2008.
+From 2001-2008, McMillen directed KOMU’s morning newscast.
 He is married to Jennifer, whom he met at KOMU.
-She currently produces the CW News at Nine for the station.
 They have three boys.

 -